tfonteyn/NeverTooManyBooks/README.md

 Requires minimal Android 8.0 (API 26)

 In August 2018, this project was forked from:
-Book Catalogue 5.2.2 @2016 Philip Warner & Evan Leybourn
+Book Catalogue 5.2.2 @2016 Philip Warner & Evan Leybourn.
 Without their original creation, this project would not exist in its current form.
-It was however largely rewritten/refactored and any comments on this fork should be directed at HardBackNutter and not at the original creators.
+It was however largely rewritten/refactored and any comments on this fork should be directed at myself and not at the original creators.